jessicah/sphinx/doc/usage/theming.rst

   There are currently no options beyond *nosidebar* and *sidebarwidth*.

 **haiku**
-  A theme without sidebar inspired by the `Haiku OS user guide
+  A theme without sidebar inspired by the `Haiku user guide
   <https://www.haiku-os.org/docs/userguide/en/contents.html>`_.
 The following
   options are supported: